-When you engage J P Systems' team of experts, we develop a plan and then train staff on how to trace down and manage the three Ms. Even one sentinel event can result in lawsuits, governmental oversight, bankruptcy or worse.
-It is vital to have a data risk management plan that tracks and inspects the data flowing into and out of your organization.
-By having a mature data risk management plan, you will be able to scale your operations as the amount of data you are required to process continues to grow.
-In addition, the results of your data risk management plan will provide much needed evidence that your organization is proactively addressing data issues to correct current inaccuracies and has procedures in place to avoid the introduction of inaccurate or incompatible data into your organization.
+Do you have a risk plan for incoming clinical data?
+When you engage J P Systems' team of experts, we develop a plan and then train staff on how to trace down and manage data threats.
+Even one sentinel event can result in lawsuits, governmental oversight, bankruptcy or worse.
+It is vital to have a risk management plan for data that incudes inspection of the data flowing in and out of your organization.
+By having a risk management plan, you will be able to better scale your operations (e.g., as new companies are bought) as the amount of data you are required to process and manage will continue to grow.
+In addition, the results of your risk management plan will provide evidence that your organization is proactively addressing data quality issues to correct current inaccuracies and has procedures in place to avoid the introduction of new inaccurate or incompatible data.